Learning Control by Iterative Inversion: Iterative Inversion for Learning Control

 Note the simplicity of the \methodname\ algorithm -- it only involves exploration and supervised learning; there are no rewards, and the loss function is routine.
-In the following, we provide empirical evidence that, perhaps surprisingly -- given the strict conditions for convergence of iterative inversion -- \methodname\ yields well-performing policies on several nontrivial tasks.
+In Section \ref{sec:experiments_top}, we provide empirical evidence that, perhaps surprisingly -- given the strict conditions for convergence of iterative inversion -- \methodname\ yields well-performing policies on nontrivial tasks.